 Policy and commitment

-- Require integration of psychological safety in existing and future programs
+• Require integration of psychological safety into existing and future programs

 Planning

-- Collect data that will help guide the development or evolution of the organizational structure and include a focus on psychological impact
+• Collect data that will help guide the development or evolution of the organizational structure.
+Include a focus on psychological impact.

 Implementation

-- Ensure psychological safety for all positions including those that utilize non-standard approaches such as telecommuting, working alone and other flexible work arrangements
+• Ensure psychological safety for all positions including those that use non-standard approaches such as telecommuting, working alone or other flexible work arrangements

 Evaluation and correction action

-- Audit programs to ensure that psychological factors are measured and addressed at regular intervals
+• Audit programs to ensure psychological factors are measured and addressed at regular intervals

 Review